Editor's Note: This post was originally published in January 2021 and has been updated for accuracy.

-Earlier this month, reports emerged that surging demand for new automobiles has prompted an industry-wide semiconductor production shortage.
+In early 2021, reports emerged that surging demand for new automobiles prompted an industry-wide semiconductor production shortage.
 Since then, the situation has been exacerbated by a shortage of raw materials used in making components.
 As a consequence, motor vehicle production has become severely disrupted, and component procurement has become more expensive.

-Because of the shortage's multisector impact, original equipment manufacturers (OEMs) should expect across the board pricing volatility, extended lead times, and stock-outs in the near future.
+Because the shortage has spread to multiple sectors, original equipment manufacturers (OEMs) should expect across the board pricing volatility, extended lead times, and stock-outs in the near future.

 Here’s a closer examination of the raw materials shortfall, the circumstances that caused it, and its expected duration.